 Every organization struggles with the high cost of insurance, especially healthcare.
-The challenges of funding health care have increased significantly over the past few years for many American businesses due to the implementation of the Affordable Care Act.
+The challenges of funding employee healthcare have increased significantly over the past few years for many American businesses due to the implementation of the Affordable Care Act.

 Universities, colleges and other institutions of higher education are under even more intense scrutiny as the cost of education continues to climb.
 This has left administrators scrambling to find more creative and efficient ways to fund their employee benefits.

-To design an efficient and effective stop loss funding vehicle for a higher education consortium already in collaboration for other joint purchasing and educational initiatives.
+To design an efficient and effective healthcare funding strategy for a group of colleges and universities already in collaboration for other joint purchasing and educational initiatives.

 See Also: Solutions for Educational Institutions

-Spring has been working with a large group of institutions of higher education to pinpoint opportunities for greater healthcare program efficiency and savings.
-We conducted a thorough feasibility study to identify appropriate funding structure(s) that would meet the goals set by the consortium.
-From the results, the group determined that the best course of action was to implement a Vermont-based captive insurance entity for medical stop loss risk sharing.
-In tandem the consortium, in collaboration with Spring, developed common plan designs and established a core process framework.
-Each entity within the consortium provides a self insured health plan with pooled risk sharing above a specified threshold.
+edHEALTH began as a group of higher education institutions that set out to pinpoint opportunities for greater healthcare program efficiency and savings.
+Early on, they determined that in order to gain control over plan design, data and ultimately, cost, they would need to create their own self-funding mechanism.
+Through an extensive feasibility study conducted by their consulting and actuarial firm, Spring Consulting Group, they were able to identify the appropriate funding structure(s) that would meet the goals set by the consortium.
+The best course of action was to implement a Vermont-based captive insurance entity for sharing medical risks.
+In tandem, the consortium developed common plan designs and established a health management process working with two local health plan administrators.
+Each entity (college/university) within the consortium provides a self-insured health plan for its employees with pooled risk sharing above a specified threshold for each member.

-A new organization as well as a Vermont based stop loss captive was formed to achieve these goals.
-It was launched on July 1, 2013 with a core of six colleges and universities participating on day one.
+A new member-owned parent organization, edHEALTH, as well as a Vermont-based captive was formed with guidance and assistance from Spring.
+The captive launched on July 1, 2013 with a core of six colleges and universities participating on day one.

-The new organization was developed based on the belief that collaboration among best in class institutions would create a mechanism for leveraging economies of scale to significantly improve health care buying power, provide efficiency in program design, administration and funding creating a platform for true population health management based on the needs of its members; it has certainly accomplished all of this and then some!
+The new organization was developed based on the belief that collaboration among best-in-class institutions would create a mechanism for leveraging economies of scale.
+This would significantly improve healthcare buying power and provide efficiency in program design, administration and funding.
+Thus, a platform for true population health management was created based on the needs of its members; it has accomplished all of this and more!

 We Can Help You!